-A robust set of key controls and validations should be implemented across the financial reporting process checking.
+A robust set of key controls and validations are implemented across the financial reporting process.
 All relevant data must be gathered, reviewed and validated in an accurate manner, documenting end-to-end processes.
 Automated solutions are employed where possible.
-An Integrated Risk and Control System ('IRCS') shall be implement with respect to information data quality for financial reporting.
-Segregation of responsibilities between preparer and reviewer should be in place.
-The various controls should be subject to review and documented as evidence.
+The IRCS applies with respect to information data quality for financial reporting.
+Segregation of responsibilities between preparer and reviewer are in place.
+The various controls are subject to review and documented as evidence.

-To identify and manage all operational risks that may significantly impact the reliability of reporting ("Reporting risks"), the overall "IRCS concept shall be applied (IRCS-concept, replacing the former ICOFR approach).
-The IRCS controls are based on the Allianz Group IRCS Catalogue which contains a comprehensive list of risks typically faced by OEs, broken down into the risk types of Reporting risks, Compliance risks and Operations risks.
+To identify and manage all operational risks that may significantly impact the reliability of reporting ('Reporting risks'), the overall IRCS concept is applied.
+The IRCS controls are based on the Allianz Group IRCS Catalogue which contains a comprehensive list of risks typically faced by companies, broken down into the risk types of reporting risks, compliance risks and operations risks.
 Further guidance is provided in the Integrated Risk and Control System Guideline.

-Testing of the control effectiveness is carried out on a 5 years cycle and follows a risk based approach.
-Deficiencies noted through the control testing process are reported to the Audit Committee
+Testing of the control effectiveness is carried out on a 5-year cycle and follows a risk-based approach.
+Deficiencies noted through the control testing process are reported to the Board Risk and Finance Committee.